pancsta/asyncmachine-go/docs/manual.md

 #### Queue Ticks

 Eg `q342` is a queue clock's tick and triggers `<-mach.WhenQueued(queueTick)`.
-All the transitions with a queue tick will be executed in that order.
+All the transitions with a queu tick will be executed in that order.

 // TODO example